-To define the IT security functional requirements of the TOE an additional family (FCS_RNG) of the Class FCS (cryptographic support) is defined here.
+- 167 To define the IT security functional requirements of the TOE an additional family (FCS_RNG) of the Class FCS (cryptographic support) is defined here.
 This family describes the functional requirements for random number generation used for cryptographic purposes.

-FCS_RNG Generation of Random Numbers
+- FCS_RNG Generation of Random Numbers

 - 168 Family behaviour

 - 169 This family defines quality requirements for the generation of random numbers which are intended to be used for cryptographic purposes.

 - 170 Component levelling:

-FCS_RNG Generation of random numbers] 1 -------------------------------------- --- --- quality metric.

-FCS_RNG.1 Generation of random numbers requires that random numbers meet a defined
+FCS_RNG.1 Generation of random numbers requires that random numbers meet a defined quality metric.

 Management: FCS_RNG.1

+There are no management activities foreseen.

 Audit: FCS_RNG.1

+There are no actions defined to be auditable.

 FCS_RNG.1 Random number generation

+Hierarchical to: No other components.

+Dependencies: No dependencies.
-FCS_RNG.1.1 The TSF shall provide a [selection: physical, non-physical true, deterministic, hybrid physical, hybrid deterministic | random number generator that implements:

-[assignment: list of security capabilities].
+FCS_RNG.1.1 The TSF shall provide a [selection: physical, non-physical true, deterministic, hybrid physical, hybrid deterministic] random number generator that implements: [assignment: list of security capabilities].

 FCS_RNG.1.2 The TSF shall provide [selection: bits, octets of bits, numbers [assignment: format of the numbers]] that meet [assignment: a defined quality metric].